Each c() call copies the entire existing vector

 Same diagonal structure, same conclusion: H cannot exist.
 No lambda term can decide whether an arbitrary term has a normal form.

 Church published this in April 1936 (“An Unsolvable Problem of Elementary Number Theory”); Turing published his version in November 1936 (“On Computable Numbers”).
 They later proved that their two formalisms, lambda calculus and Turing machines, compute exactly the same class of functions.
-The halting problem is not an artifact of one model; it is a fundamental limit of computation itself.
+The halting problem is not an artifact of one model.
+It is a boundary.

 Why it matters in practice.
 Rice’s theorem (1953) generalizes the result: any non-trivial semantic property of programs is undecidable.
 You cannot write a program that decides whether another program is “correct,” “efficient,” or “pure.”
-Every static analyzer is necessarily incomplete: it will either miss some bugs or raise false alarms.
+Every static analyzer is necessarily incomplete, meaning it will either miss some bugs or raise false alarms.
 Tools like lintr and mypy use sound overapproximations, rejecting some correct programs to guarantee they never accept an incorrect one.
+The question is not whether your analyzer has blind spots, but where.

 9.6.2 Practical workarounds